 Inflation premium is a type of bonus that is brought by inflation to the borrowers.
 In other words, the inflation premium is a difference between the nominal interest rate and the real interest rate.
 The nominal interest rate is charged by banks and the real interest rate is paid by the borrowers.
 In the time of inflation real interest is always lower than nominal interest.
 Let us understand this with an example.

 Suppose you gave Rs 100 to your friend at a 10% interest rate and after one year your friend return you Rs 110 but in this time frame the inflation has grown at the rate of 20%.
 This means now you have to pay Rs 120 for those products which you could purchase at Rs 100 one year before (in inflation the purchasing power of money decreases).
 Now focus on this situation you got Rs 10 for your lending but in reality, your friend has got Rs 10.

 Here the interest amount which you got is known as real interest.
 The benefit which your friend got is known as inflation premium.
 The sum of real interest and inflation premium is known as nominal interest.

 What is Phillips Curve?

 The concept of the Phillips curve was given by Alban WilliamHousego Phillips.
-Phillips curve is a graphical curve which shows an inverse relationship between inflation and unemployment.
-In simple words, the curve suggests that lower the inflation, higher the unemployment and higher the inflation, lower the unemployment.
+The Phillips curve is a graphical curve that shows an inverse relationship between inflation and unemployment.
+In simple words, the curve suggests that the lower the inflation, the higher the unemployment, and the higher the inflation, the lower the unemployment.
 Let us understand this with the Phillips curve graph.

-In this graph, W denotes wage inflation (means inflation due to wage) and U denotes unemployment.
-Now you can notice in the graph that when the inflation is at W3 then unemployment is at U3 and when the inflation increases and reach the level of W4 and unemployment also decreases and reach the level of U2.
-Means Phillips curve simply shows that when the inflation increases the unemployment decreases.
+In this graph, P denotes the rate of inflation (means inflation due to wage) and U denotes unemployment.
+Now you can notice in the graph that when the inflation is at W0 then unemployment is at U3 and when the inflation increases and reach the level of P2and unemployment also decreases and reach the level of U1.
+Means Phillips curve simply shows that when inflation increases the unemployment decreases.